 Humidity is the proverbial double-edged sword.
 High levels leave us feeling uncomfortable and sticky when temperatures are soaring during the summer.
-On the other hand, winter humidity is a shocking experience—literally!
+On the other hand, winter humidity is a shocking experience!
 It’s hard to touch anything without static electricity jolts.
-And is it any wonder why our dogs and cats run from us after experiencing a shock or two after we pet them?
+It’s understandable why our dogs and cats run from us after experiencing a shock or two after we pet them.

 Normal Humidity Levels

 Air contains about 2.5% water, typically in vapor form.
 That may not sound like a lot, but it makes a significant difference in your comfort.
 Absolute humidity measures how much is in the air.
 However, you’re more likely to hear the term relative humidity (RH), which is the amount with respect to the temperature.
-Since we’re talking about extreme weather conditions, it will play a significant role in your comfort.
+Since we’re talking about extreme weather conditions, it will significantly affect your comfort.

 The RH percentage can range from 0 to 100, although the former is unlikely in normal household conditions.
 The latter doesn’t mean it’ll start raining in your home.
 Instead, the air is at its maximum holding capacity for water.
 RH describes the situation outdoors.
 Indoor humidity is what you’re feeling inside your house.
 For example, AccuWeather uses a sophisticated algorithm to determine this measure.